rana-sahil-221/postgres-jenkins/README.md

 # postgres-jenkins
-Fetch database from Kubernetes Statefulset pod using another pod and then store it into the artifact using the jenkins pipeline.
+Fetch database from Kubernetes Statefulset pod using another pod and then store it into the artifact using the jenkins pipeline.(branch-1)